Share your love

 sudo firewall-cmd --get-services

-These are the services that are available firewalld as pre-configured and can be opened just using their names.
+These are the services that are available on firewalld as pre-configured and can be opened just using their names.

 List Zones with FirewallD

-At this point, you can access any service that you have just allowed the service in the public zone, however, just for information, you can check other available zones as well, in case you want to use any of them.
+At this point, you can access any service that you have just allowed the service in the public zone; however, just for information, you can check other available zones as well, in case you want to use any of them.

 sudo firewall-cmd --get-zones